sakshamphul/KCNQ1_ML_Model/README.md

 # KCNQ1_ML_Model
 Contain files that reproduces the manuscript results

 BCL exceutable is required to run this model.
-It is freely available for academic users Here is the link http://meilerlab.org/index.php/bclcommons/show/b_apps_id/1
+It is freely available for academic users.
+Here is the link http://meilerlab.org/index.php/bclcommons/show/b_apps_id/1

 Additional Requirement: